animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-This may be the most exciting new feature in {sdg-name}.
+This may be the most exciting new feature in Spring Data for GemFire.

 </div>